 Diabetes Research Association

 Awareness of Diabetes remains a major concern of Pythians.
 Grand Lodge established the Diabetes Research Association in 1997 to help fund research to find a cure.
 The Pythian DRA has become the largest single fundraising committee in the Grand Lodge.
 It supports the nationally recognized Diabetes Research Foundation as well as the American Diabetes Association.
-Through fundraising events like local golf tournaments, table at street fairs, sale of merchandise, the Pythian DRA has been able to raise and donate over $500,000 to diabetes research groups since its inception.
+Through fundraising events like local golf tournaments, tables at street fairs, sale of merchandise, the Pythian DRA has been able to raise and donate over $500,000 to diabetes research groups since its inception.

 Pythian Camp has a long tradition of sending underprivileged children to summer camp.
 The Pythian Camp fund was started and incorporated in 1942.
 Though the physical camp was sold in 1992, the proceeds of the sale allowed the NY State Pythians to set up a foundation which has funded camp tuition for thousands of boys and girls.
 Each year the Pythian camp sends about 100 children to a camp that they would not ordinarily have access to.
 These camps, located in New York and New Jersey, are operated by state and private agencies specifically for children from underprivileged homes or with specific medical or social or special needs.
 Interested parties should contact their local lodge or the Grand Lodge.